 We’re proud to be partnering with GFA and its impact partners on such an ambitious initiative.
 The consumer goods industry is looking to apparel and footwear to lead the way in responsible sourcing, resource efficiency, clean energy, and workers’ rights, given its long history working to address change collectively in complex, outsourced supply chains.
 As we help the fashion industry move beyond measurement to management, consistent comparable data and harmonized regulation will be essential to affecting change.

 Setting a clear baseline and highlighting opportunities for interventions now are just the first steps towards helping the fashion industry progress.
 We look forward to providing additional data across other trends and impact categories at future moments.
 Download The GFA Monitor here.
-If you’re curious about using the Higg BRM to create a baseline and improve your own sustainability programs, reach out to our team.
+If you’re curious about using the Higg BRM to create a baseline and improve your own fashion industry sustainability programs, reach out to our team.